- Conference Program

 NRE's call for demos will be open until August 1, 2015.

-In SC14, SCinet joined the SC Tech Program with its first annual workshop, Innovating the Network for Data-Intensive Science (INDIS).
-This workshop showcased both Demonstrations and Technical Papers highlighting important developments in high-performance networking.
+The second annual INDIS workshop will again be a part of the SC15 Tech Program.
+Innovating the Network for Data-Intensive Science (INDIS) showcases both Demonstrations and Technical Papers highlighting important developments in high-performance networking.
 With participants from research, industry, and government, this workshop discussed topics related to network testbeds, emerging network hardware, protocols, and advanced network intensive scientific applications.
-The second annual INDIS workshop will again be a part of the SC15 Tech Program.
-More information will be available about the INDIS workshop.
-Read more about the SC14 SCinet workshop here.
+Read more about the INDIS workshop here.